Anti-Trans Legislative and Policy Risk Map

 Medium-low risk provinces

-Prince Edward Island has had recent incidents, whereas the prime minister made harmful comments on trans issues, but quickly apologized for them after they were made public.
-Otherwise, nothing of note can be said.
-There seems to be no appetite for anti-trans policies or legislation there though, hence this neutral rating.
+Prince Edward Island has nothing notable rooting for or against it.
+Recently, its premier made harmful comments on trans issues, but quickly apologized for them after they were made public.
+Otherwise, nothing of note can be said, hence this neutral rating.
+It remains to be seen how the PEI PCs will adapt to rising hate, and what direction said party will take.

 Low-risk jurisdictions

 Yukon, as the only territory on this list, stands out for its unmatched publicly insured gender-affirming care coverage.
 There are many case reports of trans and non-binary Canadians moving to Whitehorse, in part to access said coverage.
 Yukon equally stands out for its mandate that schools shall have 2SLGBTQI+ safe spaces and/or activities.
-Some instances of hate have been reported, but they have been relatively limited.
+Overall, it is a relatively safe territory to live in.

 Note that I do not have enough data to compile on the Northwest Territories and Nunavut to make a judgment call on them.